xiongwang3781/xiongwang3781.github.io/README.md

 ## Repository Contents

-- **index.html** — Main homepage HTML file
-- **css/** — Stylesheets and design assets
-- Additional research projects and code will be added here.
+- Research projects and code will be added here.

 ---

 ## Contact

-Feel free to explore my GitHub profile and projects: [https://github.com/xiongwang3781](https://github.com/xiongwang3781)
+xiong.wang3781@outlook.com

 ---